top of page

 Next week in Paris, negotiations on a UN treaty on plastic pollution continue.
 But why are these talks so pivotal?
 And what is Unilever – as part of the Business Coalition for a Global Plastics Treaty – asking governments to consider?

-There’s clear evidence that plastic pollution is set to increase by 2040, but voluntary efforts to tackle it, so far, aren’t keeping pace with the problem.
-That’s why we need global action that gets to the root of the issue at the speed and scale required – and, ultimately, changes the way the world uses and recycles plastic.
+There’s clear evidence that plastic pollution will increase by 2040, but voluntary efforts to tackle it so far aren’t keeping pace with the problem.
+That’s why we need global action that gets to the root of the issue at the speed and scale required and, ultimately, changes the way the world uses and recycles plastic.

-The solution lies in reducing the production and use of plastic – especially fossil-fuel derived virgin plastic – and keeping all plastic that is produced in a circular economy and out of the environment.
+The solution lies in reducing the production and use of plastic—especially virgin plastic derived from fossil fuels—and keeping all plastic produced in a circular economy out of the environment.

 At the UN Environment Assembly (UNEA) in March 2022, 175 countries agreed to begin negotiations on a UN treaty on plastic pollution that aims to do just that.